 Now just subscribe your application to the queue, and you are ready to get notified (either in AMQP or in REST protocol) when a message comes to the queue.

 A Picture is like thousand words.
-And let me finish this blog, with the below picture which highlights the E2E story of out-of-box event handling support of SAP Cloud Platform Enterprise Messaging with S/4HANA.
+And let me finish this blog, with the below picture which highlights the E2E story of out-of-box event handling support of SAP Event Mesh with S/4HANA.